CommonAccord/Site-Org/Doc/OMB/CPBR_Act_Of_2015_Definitions.01.md

 2.2.2.1.sec=uses such {personal_data} exclusively for the activities described by subparagraph (A);

-2.2.2.2.sec=takes reasonable steps to mitigate privacy risks when conducting the activities permitted by subparagraph (A); and
+2.2.2.2.sec=takes reasonable steps to mitigate {privacy_risks} when conducting the activities permitted by subparagraph (A); and

-2.2.2.3.sec=destroys, deletes, or de-identifies such {personal_data} within a reasonable time after such person has completed the activities permitted by subparagraph (A).
+2.2.2.3.sec={destroys.or} such {personal_data} within a reasonable time after such person has completed the activities permitted by subparagraph (A).

 2.2.2.=[02/Bit/Ssec_03]